 4. Long-Term Sustainability

-When organisations follow ethical fundraising practices, the organisation will probably live longer.
-As there is a lot more donor retention and also contributes to other benefits, there will be a higher chance of long-term sustainability of the organisation.
+When organizations follow ethical fundraising practices, the organization will probably live longer.
+As there is a lot more donor retention and it contributes to other benefits, there will be a higher chance of long-term sustainability for the organization.

 5. Builds a Positive Reputation

-When all the rules are followed, donors are respected, and trust has been built, an organisation tends to have a better reputation.
-When organisations adhere to ethical fundraising practices, donors feel more confident supporting them.
+When all the rules are followed, donors are respected, and trust has been built, an organization tends to have a better reputation.
+When organizations adhere to ethical fundraising practices, donors feel more confident supporting them.

 What Are Fundraising Code Of Ethics?

-The fundraising code of ethics refers to an organisation’s morals and principles.
+The fundraising code of ethics refers to an organization’s morals and principles.
 These ethical fundraising practices ensure that the procedures are followed transparently and fairly.
-Let us now have a look at some ethics that must govern fundraising.
+Let us now have a look at some ethics that govern fundraising.

 1. Honesty

 Donors play a vital role in the fundraising process.
-The organisation must ensure that all the procedures are transparent and be honest with everyone involved at every fundraising stage.
+The organization must ensure that all the procedures are transparent and be honest with everyone involved at every fundraising stage.

 2. Rights of the Donor